alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

 In small snippets, throw sites are obvious.
-In larger apps, `exceptions` can originate far from where you want context, so you either rely on boundary handlers or add local `try/catch` for context/recovery.
+In larger apps, `exceptions` can originate far from where you want context, so you rely on boundary handlers or add local `try/catch` for context/recovery.

 **Main point: you’re responsible for `null` checks, catching, initializing the user variable outside try/catch, and stopping the pipeline on failure.
 It’s easy to repeat, noisy, and easy to get wrong.**